micahThor/github.io-learning-journal-/index.md

 ### On the Horizon
 Almost three years ago I set out for the great Pacific Northwest in search for my next career.
-Currently I am in the process of reinventing my skillset as a software developer in Amazon's SDE apprenticeship program.
+Currently I am in the process of reinventing my skillset as a software developer in **Amazon's SDE Apprenticeship Program**.
 In preparation for this challenge I have graduated from North Seattle College with an Associates in Programming and Networking.

 ### Growth Mindset